HarshMarolia/Random-Password-Generator/README.md

 # Random-Password-Generator
-> A simple application that generates random passwords with a copy to clipboard feature.
+ A simple application that generates random passwords with a copy to clipboard feature.

-Elements in beautiful READMEs include, but are not limited to: images, screenshots, GIFs, text formatting, etc.

 ## Usage